I'm Honey!

 A Major Life Change Can Transform You

-You are feeling better emotionally.
-You have let bitterness and blame go.
-And, you have accepted what you cannot control and are reframing your thoughts.
-You are getting to know yourself again and are looking forward to new adventures.
+After a time, you’ll start feeling better emotionally.
+You’ll let bitterness and blame go.
+And, you’ll have accepted what you cannot control.
+At this point, you are getting to know yourself again and are looking forward to new adventures.

 It is time to nurture the inner you.
 Your style is your biography.
+It’s a reflection of your journey, your spirit, and your resilience.
 80% of how others perceive you comes from your inner beauty.
 It is part of a woman’s charm to make others feel the joy of life.
 So, put on your winning smile, use your wit, and show your warmth.
 Walk tall with twinkling eyes and have a look about you filled with curiosity.
-And, remember to be interesting, you have to be interested.
+And remember, to be interesting, you have to be interested.
 If you do the above, you will be the most beautiful woman in the room.
-You will feel visible and vibrant.
+You will feel visible, vibrant, and empowered.

 A woman’s outer beauty is 20% of her style.
 It is important to take time for self-care.
 Get your rest, your massages and facials, relax with Yoga and meditation, do your ample exercise, and eat a healthy diet.
 This takes a great amount of discipline and self-love.
 In other words, show kindness to yourself.

 Go shopping in small shops where you can get professional advice.
 Not everything you wear has to be pricey.
-Mix a J. Crew t-shirt with a pair of jeans and buy a shoe or bag or broach to uplift it and give it style.
+Mix a simple t-shirt (like this fun and flirty top from Target) with a pair of jeans and buy a shoe or bag or broach to uplift it and give it style.

 Family first.
 Always.
 Revel in your family.
-It is your turn to allow yourself to lean on them.
+Good mother and grandmother, I know you have always been the rock your family has leaned on.
+Now it is your turn to allow yourself to lean on them.
 You gave them their roots and their wings and their values.
 So, reach out to them, not as the babysitter, but as their multigenerational friend.
-Share with them stories about their great grandparents including your growing up years.
-Enjoy.
+Share your joy and grief with them, and demonstrate how to heal from a great loss with intention and hope.
+You can document your unique story in my keepsake journal, Stories for my Grandchild, available at Amazon!

 Life Plays Tricks